Level: ⚫⚫⚪⚪⚪ Beginner

 f_ File parameters - these parameters contain data read from input file

-i_ Input parameters - influence the optimzation, but are not influenced by it
+i_ Input parameters - influence the optimization, but are not influenced by it

 p_ Processing parameters - influence optimization and are being influenced by it